lragudo/queer-christian-64ba3/src/pages/queerchristian.md

           understanding.

-          I conclude from this passage that loving God and loving your neighbor, should come first before all other laws.
+          My conclusion from this passage is that loving God and loving your neighbor, should come first before all other laws.
 I see it as these are the ones that I must do and be capable of first before I can do anything else in regards to the law.
 I also think that if you do not have a good foundation of these two first, how could you possibly fully understand any other commandment that God gives?
 Are the other ones really worth arguing about if you cannot love God and love your neighbor?